redhat-ai-services/ai-accelerator/tenants/README.md

             └── my-cluster-2
 ```

-The `tenant-name` should be a logical name used for grouping assesets that belong to a specific group or team.  `tenant-name` will most commonly coorispond to a team name.
+The `tenant-name` should be a logical name used for grouping assets that belong to a specific group or team.  `tenant-name` will most commonly correspond to a team name.

 The `resource-category` can be any logical grouping of resources that you wish to deploy together.
 How you wish to group your resources should be flexible based on your organizations needs.

-The `cluster` should coorispond to the resources you wish to deploy to that specific cluster.
+The `cluster` should correspond to the resources you wish to deploy to that specific cluster.
 If you do not include a cluster in the overlay, those resources will not be synced to that cluster.

 ## ApplicationSet